deepnetworkgmbh/joseki/src/backend/TECH_DESIGN.md

 `Backend` application is expected to run

 - as linux docker container;
-- in a **single instance** mode.
-For example, report-generator does not support any leader-election, therefore multiple instances of the app might cause sending duplicate reports.
+- in a **single instance** mode as some parts of the service might not support competing instances.

 ## Configuration

-- `Backend` config should be located at path specified in `CONFIG_FILE_PATH` environment variable path;
+- `Backend` config is located at path specified in `CONFIG_FILE_PATH` environment variable path;
 - `LOG_FORMAT` - `plain-text` or `json`.

-`Backend` configuration file should define which type of **Blob Storage**, **Messaging Service**, and **Database** should be used, credentials/connection strings, and others.
+`Backend` configuration file defines which type of **Blob Storage**, **Messaging Service**, and **Database** should be used, credentials/connection strings, and others.

-(**TODO:** store sensitive data in secure place insted of file system)
+(**TODO:** store sensitive data in secure place instead of file system)

 ## Data layer

 `Backend` application uses two types of data storage: **Blobs** and **Database**:

-- one Blob Storage with audit results, which application reads and maintains only reading checkpoints;
+- Blob Storage with audit results, which application reads and maintains reading checkpoints;
-- another Blob Storage to store generated reports;
-- Database for normalized audit data, configuration files, reports metadata, and others.
+- Database for normalized audit data, configuration files, and others.

 ### Database Data Model